Hemit99123/fix_webApp/README.md

 MiddleWares-
 Express- For the server

-Body-Parser- For the form-submission and to out data into backend
+Body-Parser- For the form submission and to give data into backend

 Backend-
 Mongoose- This is a ODM